christianbodart/DoopFinder/README.md

   - Audio Frequency
 - Safeguards in place (Nothing is deleted without YOUR approval)
 - Smart Detection with Confidence Score
+- Live & Post-Scan Logging (to help you understand what was flagged and why)
-- Fast, Light, and Optimized
+- Multi-threaded, Fast, Light, and Optimized
 - 100% CONFIGURABLE & CUSTOMIZABLE
 - OPEN SOURCE & FREE FOREVER!